-Shares Available for Issuance Under All Equity Compensation Plans as a Percent of Outstanding Common Stock: 4.8% Award Terms: Stock options will have a term no longer than 10 years.
-Vesting: Stock options will not vest or become exercisable unless the optionee remains employed by us or a subsidiary for at least one year after the grant date.
+Stock options will not vest or become exercisable unless the optionee remains employed by us or a subsidiary for at least one year after the grant date.
 Otherwise, vesting is determined by the Compensation Committee (subject to specific provisions on death, termination of employment or retirement).
 Please read "Vesting and Exercise of Stock Options" below for more information.

 Restricted stock and restricted stock units will be subject to a vesting schedule, restriction period or holding period, or any combination thereof, totaling at least three years from the date of grant (the vesting, lapse, or termination of which may be no more rapid in combination than pro rata over three years), subject to early termination upon a termination of employment by reason of death or disability.
 Any restricted stock or restricted stock unit granted to a person who is an executive officer of Schlumberger on the date of grant will be subject to performance-based vesting and not solely to time-based vesting.
 Please read "Vesting of Restricted Stock and Restricted Stock Units" below for more information.

+Not Permitted:
-Not Permitted: Granting of stock options at a price below the fair market value on the grant date; Repricing, or reducing the exercise price of a stock option; Substituting a new option grant with an exercise price lower than the exercise price of an outstanding option grant; Reload grants; Granting stock options that are exercisable less than one year after the grant date; Granting awards with respect to more than 1,500,000 shares (after giving effect to the stock split) to any one participant during the life of the Amended and Restated Plan; Granting restricted stock or restricted stock units to executive officers of Schlumberger that are not subject to performance-based vesting;

-- (8) Granting stock appreciation rights; or - (9) Accelerating vesting of stock options.
+- (1) Granting of stock options at a price below the fair market value on the grant date; - (2) Repricing, or reducing the exercise price of a stock option; - (3) Substituting a new option grant with an exercise price lower than the exercise price of an outstanding option grant; - (4) Reload grants; - (5) Granting stock options that are exercisable less than one year after the grant date; - (6) Granting awards with respect to more than 1,500,000 shares (after giving effect to the stock split) to any one participant during the life of the Amended and Restated Plan; - (7) Granting restricted stock or restricted stock units to executive officers of Schlumberger that are not subject to performance-based vesting; - (8) Granting stock appreciation rights; or - (9) Accelerating vesting of stock options.